KTH/lms-scripts/collect_course_data/README.md

 - _start_date_\
   The start date of the Canvas course.
 If missing; an empty string.
 - _year_\
-  The start year of the Canvas course.
+  The start year of the Canvas course, extracted from the _SIS ID_ of the course.
 If missing; an empty string.
 - _license_\
   The license of the course in Canvas.
 Simplified to three different values; `Private`, `Public Domain` or `Creative Commons` (or an empty string if missing).
 - _visibility_\